rhdunn/flite/README.md

 * A (default) compilation method from a FestVox built voice.
-* Streaming synthesis so no large buffers of waveforms need be held (we've got an initial pass at that in Cepstral but not read for this release)
+* Streaming synthesis so no large buffers of waveforms need be held (we've got an initial pass at that in Cepstral but not read for this release).
-* Better compression of the lexicon, and unit databases
+* Better compression of the lexicon, and unit databases.
 * Better quality speech (we have better diphone databases which haven't been released yet but do give better quality synthesis).
 * Documentation to allow people to more easily integrate flite into applications.
-* Some reasonable voices based on our newer voice building work
+* Some reasonable voices based on our newer voice building work.

 # License